Alexander Nisbet’s pictures — Chitokoloki: 1950s, Part II — preceded by Part I — were his earliest

 A few individuals have been identified by Alastair and Dileas Nisbet, Patrick Sapallo (and friends) or me, but we need help from others to identify most people in these photos.
-Please use the form on the last webpage “You and Me: Should We Connect?” to let us know of any people you recognize.
-Each picture has been given a unique identifier number such as “PICT0129” which you can see when passing your cursor over the picture.
+Please use the form on the last webpage “You and Me: Should We Connect?” to help us identify anyone.
+Each picture has a unique identifier number such as “PICT0129” which you can see when passing your cursor over the picture.
 If possible, include this identifier when emailing about individual(s).

 This page simply continues from the bottom of “Chitokoloki: 1950s, Part I.”